Westchester, Florida: 2000 census

-As of 2000, Westchester had the highest percentage of Cuban residents in the US, with 65.69% of the populace (the second highest percentage was Hialeah, which made up 62.12% of its populace.)
-It had the eighteenth highest percentage of Nicaraguan residents in the US, at 2.25% of the population, and the ninety-third highest percentage of Colombian residents in the US, at 1.77% of its population (tied with South Miami and Princeton, FL.)

 Government and infrastructure

 The Miami-Dade Fire Rescue operates Station 3 Tropical Park in Westchester.

+The National Weather Service Miami Office is on subleased area on the FIU campus.

 Education

 The community of Westchester is home to eight public schools administered by Miami-Dade County Public Schools, four Catholic private elementary and secondary schools, one private Roman Catholic college, and one public university.